Trends

 Growth In Property Markets Beyond Commuter Belt

 The pandemic and lockdowns have changed home buyers requirements.
-Remote working and homeschooling for part or all the week has been fully embraced and homeowners realise they no longer need to live in a pokey townhouse, terrace flat or apartment in the city.
+Remote working and homeschooling for part or all the week has been fully embraced, and homeowners realise they no longer need to live in a pokey townhouse, terrace flat or apartment in the city.
 Instead, the need for a better lifestyle is driving city dwellers to the suburbs and regions where they can get more house and land for their money.

 Coronavirus has well and truly been an endurance test for families living in cramped conditions.
-For starters, we’re not used to being confined to our properties, and now with the uncertainty of whether there will be more lockdowns to deal with this virus or a new one, more livable space is now the order of the day.
+For starters, we’re not used to being confined to our properties, and now with the uncertainty of whether there will be more lockdowns to deal with this virus or a new one, more livable space is the order of the day.

 Homeowners are trading off proximity to the office or schools for more rooms and a garden, so how has this affected property markets?